Cream Cheese Deviled Eggs

 - Use older eggs since fresh ones don't peel as well.

-- Dry white halves with paper towels so they don't slip off your platter.
+- Dry white halves with paper towels so they don't slip away.

-- Wipe your knife off between each slicing.
+- Wipe your knife off between each slicing for a cleaner cut.

-The real secret to making southern deviled eggs is in the filling.
+The real secret to making deviled eggs with cream cheese is in the filling.
 It doesn't matter about anything else if the filling is too thin and can't stand up to the egg white.
 You gotta give that filling some flavor and substance.

 The best way to do this is to start with cream cheese.
 It stands up to whatever you add, and doesn't turn into a runny mess.

-2 - Transfer eggs to a bowl of ice water.
+STEP 2 - Transfer eggs to a bowl of ice water.
 Let sit in ice water for 10 minutes.
+Gently tap them on a counter to break the shell open.

-6 - Mix everything together until creamy.
-Pipe yolk mixture into the egg whites and you're done!
+STEP 6 - Mix everything together until creamy with an electric mixer.
+Pipe yolk mixture into the white shells and you're done!
 The taste of the yolk filling is delicious and definitely addictive.
 I bet you can't eat just one!

 Piping the Eggs

-Place the filling inside a pastry bag and pipe into the egg whites.
+Place the filling inside a piping bag (ad) and pipe into the whites shells.
+Start at the outside of the circle and work around to the inside using a circular motion.
 Use a large tip that allows any lumps to pass through.

 Recipe FAQS

-The filling ingredients are how deviled eggs got their name.
+The filling ingredients are how they got their name.
 Mixing the filling with zesty or hot spices is where the word 'deviled' comes from.

 The sky's the limit on what type of fresh or dried herbs you can use in this recipe.
 Try curry powder, fresh chives, oregano, rosemary or thyme for a unique combination.
 Or, add spicy pickles, cayenne pepper, jalapeños, or horseradish for an extra kick!